google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 ### Learn more
 These microdata provides semantic information to crawlers, typically for [Google+](https://plus.google.com/) and Google Search.
-To learn more about snippets and rendering on Google+, read following documents:
+To learn more about snippets and rendering on Google+, read the following documents:

 * [Article Rendering - Google+ Platform](https://developers.google.com/+/web/snippet/article-rendering)
 * [Snippet - Google+ Platform](https://developers.google.com/+/web/snippet/)